 DO NOT SEND MEDICATIONS TO SCHOOL FOR THE NURSE TO ADMINISTER

 *until you have read the rules regarding administration of medications at school.
 The State of Texas has specific laws that cover administration of medication at school and we must comply.
 We cannot give any medication without the proper form signed by the parent.
-We cannot give any over the counter medications that are not approved by our Medical Director.
+We cannot give any over the counter medications that are not approved by our Medical Director unless we have a doctors order from the students personal physician.
 There is a list of the approved medications on all registration cards.

 ALL MEDICATIONS SHOULD BE GIVEN AT HOME UNLESS THEY ARE ORDERED MORE THAN THREE TIMES A DAY.
 THE ONLY EXCEPTION IS IF THE PHYSICIAN HAS ORDERED IT TO BE GIVEN AT A SPECIFIC TIME DURING THE SCHOOL DAY.